 Exchange Site License Agreement

-This Agreement (the "Agreement") is made and entered into on this, the 3rd day of May, 2000 by and between Scudder Publishing LLC., a Maryland limited liability company, with offices at 100 Claude Street, Annapolis, MD (herein called "We and/or "SPG"), and Enron Corp., a Oregon corporation with its principal address at 1400 Smith Street, Houston, TX, 77002, (herein called "Enron"), wherein it is agreed as follows:
+This Agreement (the "Agreement") is made and entered into on this, the _____ day of May, 2000 by and between Scudder Publishing LLC., a Maryland limited liability company, with offices at 100 Claude Street, Annapolis, MD (herein called "We and/or "SPG"), and Enron Corp., an Oregon corporation with its principal address at 1400 Smith Street, Houston, TX, 77002, (herein called "Enron"), wherein it is agreed as follows:

 Data Redistribution/Exchange Site License (The Bandwidth Desk)

-Monthly,* electronic distribution of: A. all story headlines, B. full story text, of each regular issue of The Bandwidth Desk to an address/site designated by Enron.
-Headlines and text will be delivered electronically (in a mutually agreed upon format) within 24 hours of regular publication date.
+SPG shall provide Enron with Monthly,* electronic distribution of: A. all story headlines, B. full story text, of each regular issue of The Bandwidth Desk (the "Publication") to an address/site designated by Enron.
+Headlines and text will be delivered electronically by SPG (in HTML Format or any other mutually agreed upon format) within 24 hours of regular publication date.

-Monthly distribution of the regular PDF version of the full publication for posting on the Enron exchange.
-Exchange users will be allowed to view the document on screen or may choose to download the PDF version of the publication.
+SPG shall provide Enron with Monthly distribution of the regular HTML version of the full publication for posting on Enron's website.

 SPG often runs breaking news stories in advance of the usual monthly* publishing schedule.
-These breaking news ‘Alerts’ will be made immediately available to Enron exchange members, using the same format and distribution procedures described previously in paragraph one.
+These breaking news ‘Alerts’ will be made immediately available to Enron by SPG for posting on Enron's website, using the same format and distribution procedures described previously in paragraph one.

-The Enron exchange logo (electronic banner graphic) may be positioned on SPG’s Web site, Powerexec.com and/or scudderpublishing.com, and inside the PDF version of the publication for the term of this agreement.
+The Enron Online logo (electronic banner graphic) may be positioned on SPG’s Web site, Powerexec.com and/or scudderpublishing.com, and inside the HTML version of the publication for the term of this agreement upon receipt of written consent from Enron.

-Enron will be precluded from altering in any way, including alteration by ommission, any or all text story files, or text headlines for user view or downloading, that are originally delivered to Enron by SPG for regular monthly* distribution, to designated Enron exchange users.
+Enron will be precluded from altering in any way, including alteration by omission, any or all text story files, or text headlines for user view or downloading, that are originally delivered to Enron by SPG for regular monthly* distribution.
+Notwithstanding the foregoing, SPG shall insure that there are no references to corporate sponsors in the materials provided to Enron and in the event there are such references, Enron may remove such references at its sole discretion.

-This agreement is for a one-year term and is non-exclusive.
-This agreement may be renewed in successive years.
-Enron shall contact SPG within sixty (30) days of the contract termination date with its intent to renew.
-Successive agreements may vary in terms and fees.
+This agreement is for a one-year term commencing on the date Enron first receives the Publication and is non-exclusive.
+This agreement may be renewed in successive years by Enron.
+SPG shall not deliver the Publication and this Agreement shall not commence until SPG receives notice from Enron of its desire to begin receiving the Publication.
+Sixty (60) days prior to the expiration of this Agreement, SPG shall provide Enron with written notice of the Subscription Fee for the coming year.
+Enron shall contact SPG within thirty (30) days of the contract termination date with its intent to renew.

 SPG is the sole and ultimate owner of all copyrighted material delivered to Enron.
-At the close of this one-year agreement, all SPG copyrighted material in the possession of Enron will be returned to Scudder Publishing Group or destroyed and Enron and its membership will no longer have access to this material, unless successive distribution/licensing arrangements are agreed upon.
+At the close of this one-year agreement, all SPG copyrighted material in the possession of Enron will be returned to Scudder Publishing Group or destroyed and Enron will no longer have access to this material, unless successive distribution/licensing arrangements are agreed upon.

-Enron members will be granted individual access to all copyrighted material delivered by SPG.
-It will be made clear to Enron exchange members that they will be precluded from redistributing the same SPG material elsewhere within or outside their organization.
-Such redistribution will be a violation of SPG’s copyright.
-Copyright conditions will be made available to Enron exchange members by Enron.
+Enron members may be granted individual access to all copyrighted material delivered by SPG.
+In such event, Enron shall notify its users that they will be precluded from redistributing the same SPG material elsewhere within or outside their organization and that any such redistribution will be a violation of SPG’s copyright.

-If an Enron exchange user is interested in redistribution of The Bandwidth Desk for further, internal distribution (at the users individual company), SPG will individually negotiate such agreements.
+If an Enron website user is interested in redistribution of The Bandwidth Desk for further, internal distribution (at the users individual company), SPG will individually negotiate such agreements.

-The fee for the above services is $25,000.
+The fee for the above services is $25,000 (the "Subscription Fee").
 Payment is to be make by check in US funds to Scudder Publishing Group, LLC within fourteen (14) days of contract signing.